-Overall, the Trademark Clearinghouse (TMC) is a good step towards a more efficient, centralised and coherent registration culture and I would like to congratulate ICANN for adhering to the vision and respecting the work of the Special Trademark Issues (STI) team in relation to the Trademark Clearinghouse.
-However, at the same time, there are some points within the Draft Applicant Guidebook (DAG4) that, if not addressed, could potentially create various problems for ICANN, the non-commercial users and the wider Internet community.
+Overall, we feel that the Trademark Clearinghouse(TMC) is a good step towards a more efficient, centralised and coherent registration culture and we would like to express our appreciation to ICANN for adhering to the vision and respecting the work of the Special Trademark Issues (STI) team in relation to the Trademark Clearinghouse.
+However, at the same time, we feel that in relation to the TMC there are some points within the Draft Applicant Guidebook (DAG4) that, if not addressed, could potentially create various problems for ICANN, the non-commercial users and the wider Internet community.

-To this end, I would like, in general, to draw your attention to some concerns I feel should be either clarified, be re-worded or omitted.
+To this end, we would like, in general, to draw your attention to some concerns we have and, more specific, to some wording that needs in some instances more clarification and in some others to be re-worded or omitted.

 First of all, the initial and original purpose of the TMC was neither to create nor to confer any new rights upon trademark owners.
 Yet, according to the version that is incorporated in DAG4, the TMC will also be validating marks and this validation will subsequently be used as a justification in both the URS and the PDDRP.
-The TMC should not be allowed to be used as a validator for marks, which informally allows the TMC to acquire the same status as that of courts.
-Such an allowance gives the TMC power beyond its intended purpose and original mandate.
-I would, therefore, like to recommend that the term 'Trademark Clearinghouse-validated marks' is removed from all the various parts that is being mentioned in the TMC, the URS and the PDDRP.
+We strongly object to allowing the TMC to be used as a validator for marks, levelling the TMC to the same status as courts.
+We are of the opinion that this gives the TMC power beyond its intended purpose and original mandate.
+We, therefore, recommend that the term 'Trademark Clearinghouse- validated marks' be removed as we believe that this wording does not mirror the true role of the Clearinghouse.

-Another crucial issue that is missing from the TMC is a provision that allows trademarks to be classified in classes, mirroring the International Classes of Goods and Services.
+Another crucial issue that we feel is missing from the TMC is a provision that allows trademarks to be classified in classes, mirroring the International Classes of Goods and Services.
 This is a crucial element, as this service will compensate for similar and identical trademarks that under traditional law co-exist harmoniously.
 It will especially be important for small and medium-sized enterprises (SMEs) and for trademark owners in developing countries.
-The International Classes of Goods and Services is mentioned in the Trademark Notice, but should be inserted within the main body of the TMC.
-I suggest that it is incorporated in section 5, "Criteria for Trademark Inclusion in Clearinghouse" before the paragraph beginning with "Registrations that include top level extensions ... would not be permitted in the Clearinghouse)".

-Other, more specific issues that we would like to draw your attention to include:
+More specific issues that we would like to draw your attention to include: